 If you make or edit online content, you are are a content creator.
 As a content creator, you’ll need to strike that balance between SEO (search engine optimization) and a positive user experience.
 To make sure everyone is on the same page, here is a list of the different elements that combine to create an engaging and well optimized piece of content.

 Do you define your reputation, or does your reputation define you?
 Do you control it, or does someone else?
-The good news is that perception can flow in both directions - for example when a business or person works to actively curate their own reputation.
+The good news is that perception can flow in both directions - for example when a business or person works to actively curate or repair their own reputation.

 You've written great content (or someone else has written it), now what do you do?
 Just post it and pray for traffic?
 That's not good enough.
 Instead, schedule multiple social postings and then syndicate your content.
 Here is how to do it in two 'sort of easy' steps.